About Kat:

 My artistic drive comes from within - from an innate desire to explore, to create and to learn things about myself, my connection to and within the world around me, and my relationship/s to and with others.
 The contradiction between lasting transformation and ephemerality, the fragility of life and the space left by someone – a being - who is gone, grief (love) in all its nuances is a recurring theme connecting my works, both past, present and future.

 Our relationship with fire is primal - a deeply ingrained aspect of human experience.
 We carry fire within us.
 Fire can gather, nourish, nurture and protect.
 Fire can also destroy, consume, devour, overwhelm.
-My fascination with fire is rooted in its ability to bring about change and transformation, both in the physical world and in our inner selves.
+My fascination with fire however is rooted in its ability to bring about change and transformation, both in the physical world and in our inner selves.

-Burnt earth pigments (ochres) appear for the first time in my painting ‘Anam Cara’ (soul friend) November 2022, and then again in ‘Embodied Fire’ August 2023.
-I found myself instinctively drawn to these pigments.
-The allure of ochre – “Iron Earths” - and their presence in my current works is connected to profound loss, both on an individual and collective level.
-There is something about ochre, being close to the earth, being able to connect with and feel part of something more than one’s individual self.
-The astrophysicist Freeman Dyson has theorised “that in the whole wide cold universe, all matter eventually decays to iron” and goes on to state that “a star will almost immediately start to collapse in on itself once iron is introduced” (ref Heidi Gustafson, ‘Book of Earth’).
-A statement I find intriguing, if scientifically dubious.
-Though rather whimsically I do relish the idea of being able to connect “iron earths” to both our decaying bodies here on Earth and the dying stars of the cosmos.
+There is something deeply captivating about ochre, being close to the earth, being able to connect with and feel part of something more than one’s individual self.
+The astrophysicist Freeman Dyson has theorised “that all matter eventually decays to iron” and goes on to state that “a star will almost immediately start to collapse in on itself once iron is introduced” (ref Heidi Gustafson, ‘Book of Earth’).
+A statement I find intriguing.
+Rather whimsically I relish the idea of being able to connect my current use of “Iron Earths” to both our bodies here on Earth and the stars of the cosmos

 Rjukan : Oslo